 The terms are used in contrast to shiryō, which refers instead to the spirit of a deceased person.

-Introduction of Ikiryō
+Description of Ikiryō

 The popular belief that the human spirit (or soul) can depart from the body has ancient origins, with direct accounts and experiences (hauntings, possessions, out-of-body experiences) reported in anecdotal and fictional texts.